finnhodgkin/learn-phoenix-todo-example/README.md

 ![extra_applications](https://user-images.githubusercontent.com/22300773/29924988-d0304744-8e56-11e7-9c47-6c78b610e8a4.png)

-We'll also need to add all three modules to our dependencies list.
-At the time of writing (Aug 2017) the version numbers in the code below are all up to date.
-To be on the safe side have a quick Google to check there aren't any newer versions available.
+You'll also need to add all three modules to the dependencies list.
+At the time of writing (Aug 2017) the version numbers in the code below are all up to date but to be on the safe side have a quick Google to check there aren't any newer versions available.

 ```elixir
 defp deps do